kingassune/secrethippoproject/auditChanges.md

 ## Unsafe IERC20.approve usage (no SafeERC20, no zero-first) enables DoS with non-standard tokens

-✘ Acceptable risk.
-Non-standard tokens should not be added.
+✘ Non-standard tokens should not be added.
+Using SafeERC20 for IERC20.

 ## setRoute test sweeps entire tokenOut balance to caller, allowing theft of stray funds